 This course evaluates theory, best practices, emerging issues and skill development in health settings and explores interaction among cultural, socioeconomic and organizational factors.

 - Program Planning and Evaluation in Health Care

 In this course, students explore program and intervention development and evaluation research in health settings as well as issues and skill development in program design and methods for evaluation.

 - Social Policy in the Health Care Sector

-Analysis of behavioral, practice and research considerations in addressing a range of health problems and the policy-making process.
+This course examines analysis of behavioral, practice and research considerations in addressing a range of health problems and the policy-making process.

 As a student in the Health concentration, you will complete one of your field placement requirements at a site in or near your community that supports your concentration choice and your career goals.
 You can learn more about field placement here >>

 You may choose to supplement your Health concentration with a sub-concentration in Military Social Work.